arangodb/docs/3.8/programs-arangorestore-examples.md

   on multiple _Coordinators_ at the same time.
 Depending on your specific case, parallelizing on multiple _Coordinators_ can still be useful even when the `--threads` option is in use (from v.3.4.0).
+- **Dump Format**: Since ArangoDB 3.8 arangodump can produce two different dump formats: an enveloped format, which is the default format and downwards-compatible with previous versions of ArangoDB, and a non-envelope format, which is not compatible with previous versions of ArangoDB, but smaller and slightly faster to produce.
+In addition, the non-envelope format allows arangorestore to parallelize the restore operations not only across collections but also within collections.
+The latter is not possible with the envelope dump format (which is the default in ArangoDB 3.8 and before).
+In order to use the non-envelope dump format, invoke arangodump with the option `--envelope false`. arangorestore can automatically parallelize the restore of such dumps even for individual collections.

 {% hint 'tip' %}
 Please refer to the [Fast Cluster Restore](programs-arangorestore-fast-cluster-restore.html) page